 Step 5 – Check Guaranty Option

 11. Guaranty.
-Specify whether or not a guarantor is required for the tenant under this lease.
+Specify whether a guarantor is required for the tenant under this lease.
 If yes, provide the guarantor’s full name and address.

 Step 6 – Note Late Fee Option

-If a late fee is assessed, select whether the late fee will be a set dollar amount (including the amount) or a percentage amount.
+If a late fee is assessed, select whether it will be a set dollar amount (including the amount) or a percentage amount.

 Step 7 – Check Utilities